ericyoc/hnn_attack_two_diff_defense_choices_poc/README.md

 ### Randomization Defense

 Randomization defense techniques involve applying random transformations to the input data during training to increase the model's robustness against adversarial attacks.
+The key idea behind randomization defense is to introduce random variations in the input data, making it harder for adversarial perturbations to have a consistent effect on the model's predictions.

-The following randomization methods are implemented:
+The implemented randomization defense methods work as follows:

-- Random Resizing: Randomly resizes the input images within a specified scale range.
+- Random Resizing: The input images are randomly resized within a specified scale range.
+This introduces variations in the spatial dimensions of the images, making the model more resilient to size-related adversarial perturbations.
-- Random Cropping: Randomly crops a smaller region from the input images.
+- Random Cropping: A random smaller region is cropped from the input images.
+This helps the model learn to focus on different parts of the image and reduces its sensitivity to specific pixel locations.
-- Random Rotation: Randomly rotates the input images within a specified angle range.
+- Random Rotation: The input images are randomly rotated within a specified angle range.
+This helps the model become invariant to rotational changes and enhances its ability to recognize objects from different orientations.
-- Combined Randomization: Applies a combination of random resizing, cropping, rotation, color jittering, random erasing, and noise injection.
+- Combined Randomization: Multiple randomization techniques, including resizing, cropping, rotation, color jittering, random erasing, and noise injection, are applied together.
+This creates a diverse set of input variations, making it challenging for adversarial perturbations to have a consistent impact.
-- Dynamic Randomization: Randomly selects a randomization technique for each batch during training.

-Randomization defense techniques help to increase the model's robustness by introducing variations in the input data, making it harder for adversarial perturbations to fool the model.
+- Dynamic Randomization: For each training batch, a randomization technique is randomly selected and applied to the input data.
+This dynamic approach further increases the unpredictability and diversity of the input variations.

+By applying these randomization techniques, the model learns to be more robust and generalizable, as it is trained on a wide range of input variations.
+Adversarial perturbations that are crafted based on a specific input may not have the same effect when random transformations are applied, reducing the effectiveness of adversarial attacks.

 ## Importance of Model Protection